The Reactive Core

 Signals - Reactive State

-Reactive containers that notify dependent computations when their value changes.
+A signal notifies dependent computations when its value changes.

 const count = signal(0);